-Institute for Social Research Additon: Goal of ASHRAE +30% and LEED-NC Silver occurring within AEC.
-The aim is to promote cross functional communication to assure AEC sustainability initiatives are leveraged across all the projects for which we are responsible.
+Institute for Social Research Additon: Goal of ASHRAE +30% and LEED-NC Silver the projects for which we are responsible.
 News Flash is published irregularly; all editions can be found here.

 Law School Academic Building: Goal of ASHRAE + 30% and LEED-NC Silver